sdowding/resume/README.md

 ATCO I-Tek was the internal IT division for group of utility and energy companies.
 My work forcused on providing custom software solutions for their natural gas and electrical utilities.

 ##### Meter Data Management
+* Meter Data Management (MDM) with Loadstar, Oracle Utilities, and Itron IEE.
+* Testing and deploying application in DEV/UAT/PROD environments.
+* Creating estimates for work based on effort and costs, as well as managing timelines.
+* Preparing documentation for software architecture, use cases, data models, sequence diagrams, class diagrams and other UML diagrams, solution designs, detailed technical specifications, impact analysis, and application integration mapping documents.

 ##### Automated Time Tracking for Field Workers
+* Participating in the full application lifecycle of business critical, n-tier, enterprise applications.

 ##### Work Management
-##### Pipeline Measurement & Reporting

-Participating in the full application lifecycle of business critical, n-tier, enterprise applications.
-Including new development, ongoing maintenance, enhancements, testing, and deployment.
-Projects included pipeline measurement and reporting, work order management, automatic time card generation, and meter data management systems for Alberta and Ontario Electrical utilities.
-System development was done using Agile (SCRUM) and waterfall methodologies.

-* Designing, developing, maintaining and enhancing custom build technical solutions using C#, Windows Forms, ASP.NET MVC, ASP.NET Web Forms, Web Services, XML, HTML, XPath, Oracle Databases, Twitter Bootstrap, CSS, and jQuery.
+* Designing, developing, maintaining and enhancing custom build technical solutions
-* System integration using NServiceBus, IBM WebSphere MQ, XML, FTP, and file transfers.
+* Troubleshooting application issues with users and other technical teams across the enterprise.
 * Production systems support, including 24/7 on-call support, for critical enterprise applications.
 Application support was managed with ITIL (Problems/Incidents).

-* Troubleshooting application issues with users and other technical teams across the enterprise.
-* Development using SOA, test driven development (TDD), and design patterns.
-* Performing detailed analysis of issues, then determining and implementing solutions.
-* Communicating with clients to ensure solutions meet business needs.
-* Testing and deploying application in DEV/UAT/PROD environments.
-* Planning and coordinating cross-team application deployments and client UAT and DR testing.
-* Meter Data Management (MDM) with Loadstar, Oracle Utilities, and Itron IEE.
-* Providing leadership, mentoring, and direction to technical teams.
-* Creating estimates for work based on effort and costs, as well as managing timelines.
-* Gathering business and technical requirements directly from customers and conducting use case review workshops as well as product demos.
-* Preparing documentation for software architecture, use cases, data models, sequence diagrams, class diagrams and other UML diagrams, solution designs, detailed technical specifications, impact analysis, and application integration mapping documents.
+##### Pipeline Measurement & Reporting
+* ?????

 **Technologies and Tools:**
 `.NET`, `ASP.NET MVC`, `ASP.NET WebForms`, `Windows Forms`, `C#`, `JavaScript`, `jQuery`, `JSON`, `CSS`, `SOAP`, `Unit Testing`, `WCF`, `ADO.NET`, `LINQ`, `NUnit`,